matloff/TidyverseSkeptic/README.md

 ```

 The 'chapter column' should read 1, not 50.
-But there is not error
+But there is no error
 message, hence no clue as to what the problem might be.

 If the code had not used pipes, one could use the R **debug()** or